 For some people, a bottle of bourbon is also a pretty great investment (and one that's delivered enormous financial upside.)

-And as for Bitcoin…. even if you don't understand what the heck a digital currency is anyway, you know one thing for sure: it's got nothing in common with a bottle of bourbon.
+And as for Bitcoin…. even if you don't understand what the heck a digital currency is anyway, you know one thing for sure: it has nothing in common with a bottle of bourbon.
 And it sure as heck isn't half as fun.

 But that's where you'd be wrong.

 Here are 5 similarities between Bitcoin and a bottle of bourbon (and why it's a good time to give both a shot.)

 In a year so unprecedented that "unprecedented" was the word of the year, slightly strange things were happening in the financial markets.

 In addition to the usual contenders like gold and commodities, two somewhat surprising asset classes outperform the market to deliver the year's best returns: rare whiskey and Bitcoin.

 "Whiskey investment returns have surpassed that of the S&P 500, Bitcoin (this may now be debatable) and Gold." - Value the Markets, December 2020

 Bitcoin was named amongst "the best alternative investments to buy in 2021" by Bloomberg and an asset particularly qualified to "withstand the vicissitudes of the 21st-century economy".

 The Bloomberg Galaxy Crypto Index of digital coins was up about 65% in 2020 and returns from stocks, bonds, and commodities.